cmur2/wcc/README.md

 web change checker
 ==================

-This is a simple script to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
+This is a simple ruby script to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
 All mails contain a unified diff from old content to new content so minor changes produce only few lines of text even on large sites.

 Note: wcc relies on native `diff` command to produce the unified diff shown in mails - plans are to remove this dependency by using [something like this](https://github.com/samg/diffy) later...

-Implemented in Ruby, tested with Ruby 1.8.7.
-The main file is 'wcc.rb'.

 Usage
 -----